driusan/bug/README.md

 # Feedback

-Currently, there aren't enough users to set up a mailing list, but I'd nonetheless appreciate any feedback at
+Currently, there aren't enough users to set up a mailing list, but I'd nonetheless appreciate any feedback at driusan+bug@gmail.com.
-"Dave MacFarlane <driusan+bug@gmail.com>".

 You can report any bugs either by email, via GitHub issues, or by sending a pull request to this repo.